Ashna8378/Employee_management_system_with_Opensearch/approach_paper.md

 The goal of this project is to set up an OpenSearch database using Podman, insert large amounts of data, implement authentication, and provide a web interface for CRUD operations.

 ## 2. Proposed Solution
-We propose using a containerized environment with Podman to set up OpenSearch and managing data insertion and API interactions through a backend service built with Express.js.
+We propose using a containerized environment with Podman to set up OpenSearch while managing data insertion and API interactions through a backend service built with Express.js.

 ## 3. Approach: Details